 javascriptfunction generate_random_number_in_range({a, b}) { var min = Math.ceil(a); var max = Math.floor(b); return Math.floor(Math.random() * (max - min + 1) + min); }

-Accessing User Settings in Plugin Code
+Access User Settings in Plugin JavaScript Code

 Once you've defined user settings for your plugin, the next step is to retrieve those values within your plugin's function.
 User settings are passed into your function as its second parameter.